 - a.
-If the CRC yields a score in the college ready range, then test takers are routed to the Essay Test. - b.
-If the Diagnostic Test yields an NRS EFL of 4 or higher, then test takers are routed to the Essay Test.
+If the CRC Test yields a score in the college ready range, then test takers are routed to the Essay Test. - b.
+If the Diagnostic Test yields a diagnostic level of 4 or higher, then test takers are routed to the Essay Test.

-Important: While all test takers receiving an NRS EFL of 4 or higher are routed to the Essay, only those test takers receiving an NRS EFL of 5 or 6 are eligible to receive a college ready designation.
+Important: While all test takers receiving a diagnostic level of 4 or higher are routed to the Essay, only those test takers receiving a diagnostic level of 5 or 6 are eligible to receive a college ready designation.

-Test takers' performance on the Essay Test results in one of five outcomes:
+Test takers' performance on the Essay Test results in one of five scenarios:

-If test takers are routed to the Essay from the CRC Test:
+If test takers are routed to the Essay Test from the CRC Test:

 - a.
-If performance on the Essay Test is at or above the college readiness classification score, then test takers' testing experience ends with a college ready classification. - b.
-If performance on the Essay Test is below the college readiness classification score, then test takers are routed to the Diagnostic Test, and their testing experience ends with a diagnostic classification.
+If performance on the Essay Test is at or above the college readiness classification score, then test takers have demonstrated college readiness on both the CRC Test and the Essay Test.
+These test takers receive an ISR indicating that they have demonstrated college readiness. - b.
+If performance on the Essay Test is below the college readiness classification score, then test takers have not demonstrated college readiness on the Essay Test.
+These test takers receive an ISR indicating that they have not demonstrated college readiness; they may attempt to retake the Essay Test, or they may pursue placement in a corequisite course.